rOpenGov/rsunlight/README.md

 Please get your own API keys if you plant to use these functions for Sunlight Labs (http://services.sunlightlabs.com/) and New York Times (http://developer.nytimes.com/apps/register).

-I set up the functions so that you can either enter your API key on the actual call to each function or enter in your .Rprofile file, which will be called on startup of R, and then you don't have to enter your API key for each run of a function.
+I set up the functions so that you can put the key in your .Rprofile file, which will be called on startup of R, and then you don't have to enter your API key for each run of a function.

-See the Wiki for examples of function use.

 This is a work in progress, so please fork and add to, suggest changes, etc.